7 Common Breech Baby Birth Defects And Their Complications

 1. External cephalic version

-It is a procedure that turns the fetus from breech or side-lying (transverse) position to head-down or vertex position before the labor.
+It is a procedure that turns the fetus from breech or side-lying (transverse) position to head-down or vertex position before labor.
 This is usually done at 37 weeks of gestation before the labor begins but rarely done during the labor before the amniotic sac ruptures (3).
+Research shows that ECV has an average success rate of 60% (15).

 Doctors may give tocolytic injections before the procedure to prevent uterine contractions and relax the uterus.
 After visualizing the baby’s position, placental location, and amniotic fluid volume, the doctor may gently push the abdomen to change the position.
 The fetus is closely monitored with fetal ultrasound and electronic fetal heart monitoring.
 If the first attempt fails, the second attempt may be made under epidural anesthesia.